kamalim/kamalim.github.com/index.md

 ------------
   *I am an Infrastructure Automation Specialist and a senior Devops Consultant with Thoughtworks.*
   *Started my carrier as a System/Network Administrator and moved on to Infrastructure Automation across private and public clouds (AWS, Openstack, Cloudstack).*
+  *I work closely with project teams to set up their project infrastructure and interact with customer IT Ops teams to ensure that our solutions seamlessly work in development and production environments.*
-  *Interested in Infrastructure and Application Security, IaaS, PaaS and Continuous delivery.*
+  *I am currently interested in Infrastructure and Application Security, IaaS, PaaS and Continuous delivery.*

 ### My Blogs